giampaolo/psutil/docs/index.rst

-    Return process I/O statistics as a named tuple including the number of read and write operations performed by the process and the amount of bytes read and written.
-For Linux refer to
-    `/proc filesysem documentation <https://www.kernel.org/doc/Documentation/filesystems/proc.txt>`__.
+    Return process I/O statistics as a named tuple including the number of read and write operations performed by the process and the amount of bytes read and written (cumulative).
+For Linux you can refer to `/proc filesysem documentation <https://www.kernel.org/doc/Documentation/filesystems/proc.txt>`__.
     On BSD there's apparently no way to retrieve bytes counters, hence ``-1`` is returned for **read_bytes** and **write_bytes** fields.
 OSX is not